DarkLaughter/apprentice-trivia/README.md

 ## Welcome to Labyrinth Walk

-This is a Trivia App, made for my submission for the 2020 Tandem SE Apprentice Challenge.
+This is a Trivia App, made for my submission for the 2020 Tandem SE Apprentice Challenge.<br/>
-This app is built in React JS, using hooks and a data.json file, provided by Tandem for the challenge.
+This app is built in React JS, using hooks and a data.json file, provided by Tandem for the challenge.<br/>
 This app also uses React Router and React Player, so be sure to install should you want to play with this app locally.

 The theme for this app takes inpiration from the Jim Henson movie Labyrinth (1986).